STEMMechanics/STEMCraft-Core/README.md

 ### 1.1

+-   Tab completion shows options that contain the text instead of starts with
 -   Added `display-version` config option to override MOTD version
 -   Added /toolreset command to clear toolstats data on item
 -   Added values feature for item pricing